HazyResearch/deepdive/doc/general/calibration.md

 # Interpreting results

-One of the most important aspects of feature engineering and probabilistic inference is being able to act on the results.
+One of the most important aspects of DeepDive is its iterative nature.
+After running inference it is important that you measure the results, and act on feedback the system gives you.
+DeepDive produces *calibration plots* to help you with this task.

 ### Generating calibration plots